 -

-Educating participants on pedestrian and bicycle safety strategies and best practices, including an adapted Safe System Approach and Safe Routes to School;
+Educating participants on pedestrian and bicycle safety strategies and best practices, including the Safe System Approach and Safe Routes to School;

 -